 A boning knife is very specialized as it has to be narrow and flexible yet still very strong (and of course, extremely sharp).
-A knife that is all this and more is the Wusthof Classic 6-Inch flexible boning knife and is my choice as the best BBQ boning knife.
+A knife that is all this and more is the Wusthof Classic 6-Inch flexible boning knife which is my choice as the best BBQ boning knife.

-I use a paring knife as a back-up to the jobs of a chef’s knife where the size of the chef’s knife makes the task at hand difficult.
-I think of it as a small chef’s knife that’s good for slicing, chopping, trimming and cutting hard to reach or smaller bits of meat.
+I use a paring knife as a backup to the jobs of a chef knife where the size of the chef’s knife makes the task at hand difficult.
+I think of it as a small chef’s knife that’s good for slicing, chopping, trimming, and cutting hard-to-reach or smaller bits of meat.
 And the Wusthof Classic 3-1/2-Inch paring knife is perfect for these jobs.

 A meat cleaver is a tool I’ve noticed many novice grillers are scared to use.
 I understand why.
 It has a scary look about it and if you watch as many films as I do you’ll notice it’s more often used as a torture device than a tool for great food.
 And as it’s swung more like a hammer than the cutting motion of a knife I’m sure people are worried about losing fingers.

 Whether you have the skill and confidence to use a meat cleaver, I’ll let you decide.
 I’ll just inform you which I think is the best.
 But the meat cleaver is a knife that has a skill set none of the other knives have.
-It’s designed to withstand repeated blows directly into thick meat, dense cartilage and bone, and therefore has to be extremely strong.
+It’s designed to withstand repeated blows directly into thick meat, dense cartilage, and bone, and therefore has to be extremely strong.

 As the strength of the blade is so important for cleavers you’ll want to make sure the one you buy is full-tang – which means the steel of the blade is cut so that it also forms the handle (part-tang means it forms a small part of the handle).
 The reason you want full-tang is you don’t want the blade to come loose from the handle while swinging a cleaver.